-The NVMW Persistent Impact Prize is awarded annually to a paper published at least five years prior that has had exceptional impact on the fields of study related to non-volatile memories.
+The NVMW Persistent Impact Prize is awarded annually to papers published at least five years prior that have had an exceptional impact on the fields of study related to non-volatile memories.
 The award committee interprets both “impact” and “non-volatile memories” broadly.
-To be eligible, work must have appeared in major, peer-reviewed, archival conference of journal (i.e., appeared in an official proceedings or journal publication).
+To be eligible, work must have appeared in a major, peer-reviewed, archival conference or journal (i.e., appeared in official proceedings or journal publication).
 For conference papers, the date of the conference will be used to determine eligibility.
-For journals, we will use publication date.
+For journals, we will use the publication date.
 There is no requirement for the work to have been presented at the NVMW.
-The award includes a $1000 cash prize.
+The award includes a cash prize.

 - The name of the nominated paper.

 - A citation of the nominated paper (i.e., a bibliography entry).

 - A summary of the paper’s contributions and its impact since publication.
 If the paper has had impact beyond conventional metrics (e.g., citation count), be sure to highlight it.

 - A suggested “citation statement” (e.g., “This paper laid the foundation of widget design theory and paved the way for…”) for the award.

 - The nominating statement should not include the nominator’s name.